How to Use MATCH Function in Excel?

 lookup_value Required The value to match in the array

-lookup_array Required A range of cells or an array reference where to find value
+lookup_array Required A range of cells or an array reference in which to lookup the value

-match_type Optional Specifies how Excel matches lookup_value with values in lookup_array.
-Here, 1 = exact or next smallest, 0 = exact match and -1 = exact or next largest
+match_type Optional Specifies how Excel matches lookup_value with values in the lookup_array.
+1 = exact or next smallest, 0 = exact match and -1 = exact or next largest

 • Return Value: